Endless runner: Transition to 3D

 Hugo featured 3D endless running already in 1990.

 Bit.Trip Runner (2010) added rhythm game elements and was also one of the first in the genre to be rendered in 2.5D.

 The first 3d endless runner game on mobile was Falling Fred, releasing on February 23, 2011.
 Another of the earliest 3D titles in the genre was Temple Run (August, 2011), introducing an over-the-shoulder viewpoint.
 Temple Run was followed by numerous clones and 3D innovations.
 Among the more popular third person 3D titles were Subway Surfers and Agent Dash (both 2012).
 Subway Surfers went on to become one of the most successful mobile games of the decade.
 In March 2018, it became the first game to surpass one billion downloads on the Google Play Store.
 By March 2023, it had reached over four billion downloads across platforms and was the most downloaded mobile game of 2022.
 According to Business of Apps, the game has generated well over $165 million in revenue through in‑app purchases and advertising.

 Peak popularity

 During the 2010s, numerous large franchises adapted their gameplay into endless runner mobile spin-offs.
 These included reboots of classic video games as endless runners including the notable titles: Pitfall!
 (2012), Rayman Jungle Run (2012), Rayman Fiesta Run, Sonic Dash and Pac-Man Dash!
 (2013), Crossy Road (2014), Lara Croft: Relic Run and Pac-Man 256 (2015).
-Original titles were often lost in the sea of generic titles, rare exceptions were Race The Sun (2013) and Alto's Adventure (2015) which received positive reviews.
+Original titles were often lost in the sea of generic titles, rare exceptions were Geometry Dash (2013), Race The Sun (2013) and Alto's Adventure (2015) which received positive reviews.

-Google's Dinosaur Game (2014) was released at the height of the endless running craze with developers in September 2018 revealling that it had been played approximately 270 million times monthly.
+Google's Dinosaur Game (2014) was released at the height of the endless running craze with developers in September 2018 revealling that it was being played approximately 270 million times monthly.
 Microsoft was later to do the same with Surf (2020).

 Post 2010s the format has been criticised for being uninspired, particularly the adapted franchises, and a genre lacking ongoing innovation.